• Home

 • Kosher salt and pepper

-• 2 to 3 teaspoons smoked paprika
+• 3 to 4 teaspoons smoked paprika

 • 1 pinch saffron threads

-• 2 cups medium-grain Spanish paella rice
+• 2 cups Spanish paella rice**

 • 1 cup dry white wine

-• 12 oz fresh wild caught shrimp
+• 12 oz fresh shrimp peeled and deveined; tails on or off

 • ½ cup cherry tomatoes cut in half crosswise